INTERESTED IN JOINING US? APPLY TODAY

 If no disqualifiers are noted then the Applicant is eligible to participate in the Civil Service Examination.
 This examination will be posted in accordance with Civil Service Law and Rules and will be available to those applying.
 Applicants must pass the exam with a score of at least 70% to proceed through the remainder of the process.
 Applicants with appropriate military experience will have additional “Veteran’s Points” added to their overall score in accordance with Chapter 143 of the Texas Local Government Code.
 Once any applicable points are added, applicants will then be placed on a list for consideration.
 Placement on this list does not guarantee the candidate employment with the City of Cedar Park Police Department.

-6. When the Background Investigation is complete, those candidates who passed their background check will then appear before an Interview Board.
+4. When the Preliminary Background Investigation is complete, those candidates who passed their preliminary background check will then appear before an Interview Board.
 The Board will consist of members of the Police Department and possibly members of the community.
 Candidates will be asked questions about their background, skills and training, and should be prepared to answer some situational questions structured around the Cedar Park Police Department Core Values and Mission Statement.
 Applicants must pass this portion of the process before proceeding through the remainder of the process.

 7. Those candidates, who successfully complete the preceding portions of the process, will then be interviewed by a Chief’s Board of Review.
 The Board of Review is a group of police personnel designated by the Chief of Police to conduct an interview.
 After this interview, the Chief of Police will determine whether to extend a conditional offer of employment to the applicant or pass over the candidate at that time.